nesquena/backburner/README.md

 To be completed is an admin dashboard that provides insight into beanstalk jobs via a simple Sinatra front-end.
 Coming soon.

-## Why Backburner?

-To be filled in.
-DelayedJob, Resque, Stalker, et al.

 ## Acknowledgements

  * Nathan Esquenazi - Project maintainer